pymupdf/PyMuPDF/README.md

 PyMuPDF is distributed under GNU GPL V3.
 The implied use of MuPDF also implies its license GNU AFFERO GPL V3.
 A copy of both licenses are included in this repository.

 # Contact
-You can also find PyMuPDF on the Python Package Index [PyPI](https://pypi.org/project/PyMuPDF/)
+You can also find us on the Python Package Index [PyPI](https://pypi.org/project/PyMuPDF/).

+> Please note, that the project description on PyPI may be less current than the one you are looking at.
+This is because information on PyPI cannot be changed once stored there.
+Previously, this has been true for download files only, but since **PyPI Warehouse**, it obviously applies to everything else that defines a project (verbal description, classifiers, platforms, etc.).

-We invite you to join our efforts by contributing to the the wiki pages.
+We invite you to join our efforts by contributing to the [Wiki](https://github.com/rk700/PyMuPDF/wiki) pages.

-Please submit comments or any issues either to this site or by sending an e-mail to the authors [Ruikai Liu](lrk700@gmail.com) and [Jorj X. McKie](jorj.x.mckie@outlook.de).
+Please submit comments or issues [here](https://github.com/rk700/PyMuPDF/issues), or directly contact the authors.